trafficking in the Hospitality Industry

-To address the issue, your hotel can proactively address human trafficking and child exploitation by distributing ECPAT-USA's hospitality specific material.
-ECPAT-USA's tools include posters for the back of the house, front of the house, indicator cards, check-lists, e-learning, and the most comprehensive tool-- The Code.
-ECPAT-USA's material can help you get ahead of laws by posting our general posters or become compliant by posting your state's required poster.
+States in the US are also adopting laws requiring hotels to post signage in the front and back of house of properties.
+To address the issue, your hotel can proactively address human trafficking and child exploitation by distributing ECPAT-USA's hospitality-specific material.
+ECPAT-USA's tools include posters for the back of house, front of house, indicator cards, checklists, e-learning, and the most comprehensive tool, The Code.
+ECPAT-USA's materials can help you get ahead of laws by posting our general posters or become compliant by posting your state's required poster.

 Tools and Resources to combat trafficking in hotels